-It was built in 1590-92 under a privilege granted by Emperor Rudolf II, and for a century it stood as the largest and most impressive building in the Jewish Ghetto.
+The synagogue was built in 1590-92 under a privilege granted by Emperor Rudolf II, and for a century it stood as the largest, most impressive building in the Jewish Ghetto.

-Maisel Synagogue was funded by the mayor of the Jewish ghetto, Mordechai Maisel, who carried out extensive building and reconstruction works throughout the area in the late 16th century; a time considered to be a golden era in the ghetto.
+Maisel Synagogue was funded by the mayor of the ghetto, Mordechai Maisel, who carried out extensive building and reconstruction works in the area in the late 16th century; a time considered to be a golden era in the history of the Jewish Ghetto.

-Maisel Synagogue suffered neglect under the Nazi and communist eras, but reconstruction in 2014-2015 has restored the building to its original early 20th century look.
+Maisel Synagogue suffered neglect in the Nazi and Communist eras, however extensive reconstruction in 2014-2015 restored the building to its early 20th century appearance.